Michael W. Smith: Personal life

-Smith is married to Deborah "Debbie" Kay Davis (b.
-1958) and has five children: Ryan, Whitney Katherine Mooring (married to Jack Mooring of the band Leeland), Tyler Michael (keyboard player for the United Tour), Anna Elizabeth, and Emily Allison.
-He resides in the Nashville suburbs and spends time at his farm.
+Smith is married to Deborah "Debbie" Kay Davis and has five children, including filmmaker Ryan Whitaker Smith.

+He lives in the Nashville suburbs.
 Smith attended Belmont Church in Nashville, Tennessee, and is mentored by its long-time pastor, Don Finto.
-Smith is also the founding pastor of New River Fellowship church in Franklin, Tennessee, where he was the lead pastor from 2006 to 2008.
-Smith and his wife remain involved members of the church.
+Smith is also the founding pastor of New River Fellowship Church in Franklin, Tennessee, where he was the lead pastor from 2006 to 2008.

-Smith was a personal friend of former President George H. W. Bush and is a friend of his son, former President George W. Bush.
+Smith was a friend of former president George H. W. Bush and is a friend of his son, former president George W. Bush.
 Smith was invited to play at the 2004 Republican National Convention singing "There She Stands", as well as the state funeral of George H. W. Bush at the National Cathedral in Washington, DC, on December 5, 2018, singing "Friends".

-Smith is also friends with U2 singer Bono and they have collaborated on a Christmas album as well as One Campaign.
+Smith is also friends with U2 singer Bono, who was a guest on Smith’s Spirit of Christmas album; they also collaborated on the One Campaign.

 Alderson-Broaddus College awarded Smith the degree Doctorate of Music honoris causa in 1992.

 Smith was also named one of People magazine's "Most Beautiful People" in 1992.

 In 2018, he performed at Billy Graham's memorial and funeral.

-In June 2019, Smith signed a declaration by Franklin Graham, that called for a special day of prayer for President Donald Trump, that God would protect, strengthen, embolden, and direct him.
+In June 2019, Smith signed a declaration by Franklin Graham calling for a special day of prayer for President Donald Trump, that God would protect, strengthen, embolden, and direct him.

+In 2023, Smith asked Ohioans to vote against the Issue 1 ballot measure to enshrine contraception and abortion in the state constitution, calling it a "spiritual battle".

+Smith has been a worship leader at TheCall events, large prophetic prayer rallies founded by Lou Engle and Ché Ahn.